 For this luxury condominium with a large garden, the Nipek's scope included the landscape and common areas including the garden lounge and sky gardens.
 The high volume of the Garden Lounge was enhanced by the uplighters installed in the ground and underwater to light up the stone walls.
 Specially designed architectural lighting fixtures including the pendant light in the lounge and the bollard light in the landscape reinforced the character of the architecture.

 Nipek had worked on the renovation / lighting enhancement of Mandarin Oriental Singapore.
 Lighting for the central atrium and landscape were improved by focusing on creating vertical illumination on the various feature walls for an enhanced sense of brightness and dramatic effects.

 Four Seasons Voavah

-Voavah is a truly private island with seven bedrooms, Beach House, pools and spa.
+Voavah is a genuinely private island with seven bedrooms, Beach House, pools, and spa.

-The light for jetties were designed with handcrafted ceramic reflector panels with variation of glazing from light blue to warm orange to create a gradation of color from ocean to the beach.
+The light for jetties was designed with handcrafted ceramic reflector panels with a variation of glazing from light blue to warm orange to create a gradation of color from ocean to the beach.

 THE PAVILIA HILL

 2016 Hong Kong